ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 ~~~
 {: .commands}

+You can omit the `--no-edit` flag and use `-m` to give a one-line description for the
+process or also omit `-m` to enter into the default text editor to leave a more complete
+description and rationale for the revert.

 > ## Remove the onion!
 >
 > Let's try this and remove the onion from the recipe.
 After all, you don't like onion